lreading/ts-discord-bot/README.md

 # BotClient

 The BotClient class is responsible for creating the client and commands.
-You can specify [Discord Intents](https://discord.js.org/#/docs/main/stable/class/Intents?scrollTo=s-FLAGS) and [Client Event](https://discord.js.org/#/docs/main/stable/class/Client) listeners in the constructor.
+You can specify [Discord Intents](https://discord.js.org/#/docs/main/stable/class/Intents?scrollTo=s-FLAGS) in the constructor.
 If none are specified, the defaults are used.

 Default Intents:
 - Intents.FLAGS.GUILDS,
 - Intents.FLAGS.GUILD_MEMBERS,
 - Intents.FLAGS.GUILD_MESSAGES

-Default Client Event Listeners:
-- Error: Logs a message when there is an error in the client
-- Ready: Logs a message when the client is ready
-- GuildCreate: Logs a message when the bot joins a guild
-- GuildDelete: Logs a message when the bot is removed or kicked from a build
-- InteractionCeate: Delegates to the named command, see the commands section for creating commands

 ## Secrets